raganwald/raganwald.github.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

-We now have a function that will operate on anything that responds to the `.iterate()` method.
-It's classic "Duck Typed" Object-Orientation.
+We now have a function that will operate on anything that responds to the `.iterate()` method.[^not-exactly] It's classic "Duck Typed" Object-Orientation.
 So, how shall we put it to work?

+[^not-exactly]: As Chris Johnsen [points out](https://github.com/braythwayt/braythwayt.github.com/commit/a92cb21fe8f16438ca5326161458f99101e0ded3#commitcomment-2672985): *The list-specific implementation of tortoiseAndHareLoopDetector (also in the prior post) compares “locations” (i.e. “cons cell” object identity), but this version compares values; this introduces a bug with respect to iterators whose values do not represent their “locations”.
+In particular, the LinkedList iterator can trigger this bug since its values do not (necessarily) represent their “locations”: when a list has identical values at positions N and 2N, the function will return true whether or not the list/iterable actually has a looping tail.* In other words, the iterable version only works for lists that have unique values for each "cell."

 ### a drunken walk